microsoft/finops-toolkit/docs/governance-workbook/details.md

 The **Security** tab is focusing on the security score for your subscriptions and controls

-- Security Scores by Subscription
+- Security scores by subscription
-- Security Scores by Control
+- Security scores by control
-- Top 5 attacked resources (with High Severity)
+- Top 5 attacked resources (with high severity)
 - Top alert types
-- New Alerts (Since last 24hrs)
+- New alerts in last 24 hours
 - MITRE ATT&CK tactics
-- Active Alerts
+- Active alerts

 <br>

 ## 🔍 Monitoring

-The **Monitoring** tab is providing Service Health information and main events that are happening into one selected subscription:
+The **Monitoring** tab shows Service Health information and main events impacting selected subscriptions:

-- All Service Health active Incident
+- All Service Health active incident
 - All changes performed on your resources for the past one day
 - All deleted resources for the past 14 days